 What is Yellow Fever?

-The virus that causes yellow fever is carried by a specific species of mosquitoes.
+A specific species of mosquitoes carry the virus that causes yellow fever.
 Common symptoms in moderate cases include fever, headache, nausea, and vomiting.
-However, yellow fever can worsen and lead to bleeding as well as issues with heart, liver, and kidneys.
-When yellow fever is more severe, it may cause fatality in upto 50% of cases.
+However, yellow fever can worsen and lead to bleeding, as well as issues with the heart, liver, and kidneys.
+When yellow fever is more severe, it may cause fatality in up to 50% of cases.

 There is no specific treatment for yellow fever.
 However, getting vaccinated prior to visiting a region where the virus is known to occur can shield you from contracting the illness.

-There won't be many symptoms or indicators for the first three to six days after contracting yellow fever (the initial phase).
-Following this, the infection goes through an acute phase and, in rare situations, a potentially fatal & toxic phase.
+There are few symptoms or indicators for the first three to six days after contracting yellow fever (the initial phase).
+Following this, the infection goes through an acute phase and, in rare situations, a potentially fatal and toxic phase.

 Initial Stage - In this primary phase, the following symptoms may appear:

-Later Stage - After the acute phase, signs and symptoms could diminish for a day or two, but some patients with acute yellow fever subsequently move into the toxic phase.
-The acute signs and symptoms recur during the toxic phase, along with increasingly severe and life-threatening ones.
+Later Stage - There may be a day or two after the acute phase when signs and symptoms subside, but some people with acute yellow fever then enter the toxic phase.
+The acute signs and symptoms of yellow Fever was recur during the toxic phase, along with increasingly severe and life-threatening ones.
 These may include:

 When to see a doctor?

-Visit a doctor when the fever stays for long and signs or symptoms of the toxic phase start developing.
-Also, if travelling to a place where yellow fever is more common, keep your doctor informed.
+Visit a doctor when the fever persists for a long time and signs or symptoms of the toxic phase start developing.
+Also, if you are travelling to a place where yellow fever is more common, keep your doctor informed.

-The virus that causes yellow fever is transmitted by the Aedes aegypti mosquito.
+• The Aedes aegypti mosquito spreads the virus that causes yellow fever.
 These mosquitoes reproduce in even the cleanest water and thrive in and around human settlements.
-This virus is known to affect humans as well as monkeys.
+This virus is known to affect humans and monkeys.

-Once bitten,the virus enters the host's bloodstream and soon symptoms may start to appear.
+• Once bitten, the yellow fever virus enters the host's bloodstream, and symptoms may start to appear soon.

-If you visit a location where mosquitoes continue to spread the yellow fever virus, you could be at risk for contracting the illness.
+• If you visit a location where mosquitoes continue to spread the yellow fever virus, you could be at risk of contracting the illness.

-Even while there aren't any recent reports of infected people in most regions, it doesn't always mean that you're safe.
-It's possible that local populations have received vaccinations and are immune to the illness, or that yellow fever cases simply haven't been found and reported.
+• Even while there have been no recent reports of infected people in most regions, this doesn't always mean that you're safe.
+It's possible that local populations have received yellow fever vaccinations and are immune to the illness or that yellow fever cases simply haven't been found and reported.

-If planning to visit such a region, get vaccinated against yellow fever at least a few weeks prior to your trip to ensure your safety.
+• If you plan to visit such a region, get vaccinated against yellow fever at least a few weeks before your trip to ensure your safety.

 Follow these precautions for preventing yellow fever: